pace-neutrons/Horace/documentation/smg/17_pixel_data.md

             % Subtract scalar from every value in cache.
             % If there is no data in the cache, this call will load that data
-            % from file and then perform the operation. obj.signal = obj.signal - scalar;
+            % from file and then perform the operation.
+            % As we are editing the cached data, the current page is marked as
+            % dirty.
+            obj.signal = obj.signal - scalar;

             % Check if there are any more pixels to load from file. while obj.has_more()
                 % Move to the next page of data.
-                % Since the current page has been edited, this 'advance' dumps
+                % Since the current page has been marked "dirty", this 'advance'
-                % the page to a temporary file and marks it as "dirty".
+                % dumps the page to a temporary file.
                 % It then clears the cache, and increments the internally held
                 % `page_number`.
                 obj.advance();